-Refer to the IRM for the definition of Forward-Looking Windshear Warning System.

-FLT 4.3.24 The Operator shall ensure all turbine engine aircraft in its fleet with a maximum certificated takeoff mass in excess of 5,700 kg (12,566 lb), or authorized to carry more than nine passengers, are equipped with a ground proximity warning system (GPWS) which has a forward - looking terrain avoidance function.
+- Refer to the IRM for the definition of Ground Proximity Warning System with a Forward-Looking Terrain Avoidance (FLTA) Function. - FLT 4.3.5 The Operator shall ensure all turbine engine aircraft in its fleet with a maximum certificated takeoff mass in excess of 5,700 kg (12,566 lb), or authorized to carry more than nine passengers, are equipped with a ground proximity warning system (GPWS) which has a forward-looking terrain avoidance function.

-- Identified/Examined turbine engine aircraft type specifications/system descriptions related to GPWS - □ Identified/Examined method(s) used to ensure turbine engine aircraft are equipped with GPWS.

-□ Other Action (Specify)
+- □ Identified/Examined turbine engine aircraft type specifications/system descriptions related to GPWS - □ Identified/Examined method(s) used to ensure turbine engine aircraft are equipped with GPWS. - □ Other Action (Specify)